jphalimi/PythonForMIC/Doc/library/linecache.rst

    ``__loader__`` in *module_globals*, in case the module was imported from a zipfile or other non-filesystem import source.

+   .. versionadded:: 2.5
+      The *module_globals* parameter was added.

 .. function:: clearcache()